badfeather/bfnest/README.md

 # Bad Feather Nest

-A starter theme for Bad Feather projects.
+A starter theme (not to be confused with a parent theme or framework) for Bad Feather projects.
 It's semi-useful for us, so hell, it might be semi-helpful to you.
 A constant work in progress.
 Use at your own peril.

 ### Getting Started
 * After downloading theme, change the name of the folder to whatever your theme is called, do a find and replace in all the theme files for `bfn` to whatever text domain you want to use for your current theme, and change the theme name and credit info in the `style.less` or `style.css` file, depending on whether you're using LESS